iodeslykos/shea/README.md

 ## Issues & Contributions.

 Should you desire to contribute to or complain about the contents of this repository, feel free to open an Issue or submit a Pull Request.
+Additionally, we are open to the idea of expanding SHEA's functionality should any new ideas arise

-Though we cannot guarantee your satisfaction, requests for support and general praise will be accepted.
+Though we cannot guarantee your satisfaction, all submissions will be considered.